kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-04-register-secured-api.md

 ---
 title: Register a secured API
 ---
-Application Registry allows you to register a secured API for every service.
+You can register a secured API exposed by your external soliution.
 The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617), [OAuth](https://tools.ietf.org/html/rfc6750) (Client Credentials Grant), and client certificates.

 You can specify only one authentication method for every secured API you register.